 The truth about these 'body image' style transformations?

-A lot of these 'after' pics are taken after extreme calorie deficit 'diets' (yikes hate the word) just for the shoot and also a period of dehydration to become more vascular etc, similar to bodybuilder style strip downs.
-If you are a COMPETING bodybuilder then of course this is a requirement but this is still a form of yo-yo and isn't necessarily a healthy approach to SUSTAINABILITY and good health/wellness for your body and mind which the number one priority for the guys on our program
+Health and fitness industry anyone, take the cover models for example...
+There is a fair amount of airbrushing used by the bigger magazines/companies and also these guys and girls don't walk around in that kind of shape every day of the year, once they have completed their 'transformation' Also its not overly healthy to have such a LOW-fat % as we need some fat to protect vital organs and so on (for another email) so these 'coaches' and those 'health mags' (they make a lot of their money through adverts) will manipulate especially when selling a product they will usually opt for very old BEFORE pictures.
+These pictures could possibly be as old as 5-10 years ago or perhaps to use a picture when they (client) were at their biggest or WORST A lot of these 'after' pics are taken after extreme calorie deficit 'diets' (yikes hate the word) just for the shoot and also a period of dehydration to become more vascular etc, similar to bodybuilder style shreds and strip downs.
+This is NOT about HEALTH or Fitness!
+If you are a COMPETING bodybuilder then of course this is a requirement but this is still a form of yo-yo and isn't necessarily a healthy approach to SUSTAINABILITY and good health/wellness for your body and mind which the number one priority for the guys I work with...

 If you are obese and are in need of weight loss for your HEALTH then yes you will need to be calorie restrictive and also we should have training goal(s) and also a deadline for this goal because a goal without a deadline is just a dream and once you have achieved a smaller process goal this then takes you once step closer to your OVERALL goal whilst keeping you motivated.